twhume/numbo/README.md

 * cl/rand-op can in theory pick the same brick twice, which would be bad but could just result in the created block being considered invalid later.
 To fix this, I think I need a version of the random sampler which returns a sequence instead of a single value
 - input target and initial bricks in the visualizer
 - write function to kick off a run then display it
+- Why does activation of :times not spread?
+Because it's got no pnet links